 Being so centrally located The Glebe Estate enjoys immediate access to the many shops found along Chiswick High Road with high street names including Waterstones and Oliver Bonas, and independent stores such as The Old Cinema, West London’s only antique and vintage department store.

 Cross over Chiswick High Road to Turnham Green Terrace and you will find even more independent shops including Macken Brothers Butchers.
-Many of the independent boutiques in West London are in fact located in Chiswick, most are within walking distance of homes in The Glebe Estate.

 Restaurants, cafes, and pubs